 HITECH has increased civil penalty amounts for violations of HIPAA by either covered entities or business associates up to an annual maximum of \$1.5 million for each uncorrected violation based on willful neglect.
-Imposition of these penalties is more likely now because HITECH significantly strengthens enforcement.
-It requires HHS to conduct periodic audits to confirm compliance and to investigate any violation that involves willful neglect.
+HITECH requires HHS to conduct periodic audits to confirm compliance and to investigate any violation that involves willful neglect.
 Additionally, state attorneys general are authorized to bring civil actions seeking either injunctions or damages in response to violations of HIPAA Privacy and Security Rules that threaten the privacy of state residents.